 Immersions are an important component of the MBA@Dayton program.
 You, your classmates and your faculty members will come together in person to apply your newfound knowledge in a real-world setting.
 These collaborative learning experiences give you opportunities to learn from influential business leaders, engage in group workshops and network with your peers.

-During the program, you will attend at least two immersions, one of which will take place on the University of Dayton campus in Dayton, Ohio.
+During the program, you will attend two immersions: The required Servant Leadership Immersion, which will take place on the University of Dayton campus in Dayton, Ohio — and an immersion of your choice.

 Upcoming Immersion Locations